Skip to Main Content

 Heat visualization for your Belgian production.

-Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, industrial inspections, and creative productions.
-In Belgium, thermal cameras are particularly valuable for filming red deer, wild boar, and European badgers in the Ardennes forests, and for heritage building surveys in Brussels, Bruges, and Antwerp.
+Here is how this works in practice.
+Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, industrial inspections, and creative shoots.
+In Belgium, thermal cameras are specific valuable for filming red deer, wild boar, and European badgers in the Ardennes forests, and for heritage building surveys in Brussels, Bruges, and Antwerp.

+Here is the short of it.
 We source thermal imaging camera systems and operators with experience in infrared cinematography across Belgium and neighbouring Europe.
-From wildlife shoots in the Ardennes and Hoge Kempen to industrial imaging in the Port of Antwerp and Tax Shelter-backed productions, our team coordinates equipment specifications, municipal permits, and shooting logistics for thermal footage that meets your technical and creative needs.
+From wildlife shoots in the Ardennes and Hoge Kempen to industrial imaging in the Port of Antwerp and Tax Shelter-backed shoots, our team sets up gear specs, city permits, and shooting logistics for thermal footage that meets your tech and creative needs.

 Capabilities